LionelCainePortfolio/LionelCainePortfolio/README.md

 [Course Name 3] - Udemy

 Additional Skills and Interests
-🌐 Furthermore, I have experience in:
+🌐 Furthermore, I have a keen interest in:

-Creating simple websites.
-Developing extensions for Chrome browsers.
-Database management.
-Designing basic graphics and illustrations using Adobe Illustrator and Adobe Photoshop.
+Psychology: Exploring the intricacies of human behavior.
+Sales Techniques and Marketing: Understanding the art of effective communication and promotion.
+Technology and AI Enthusiast: A fervent admirer of modern devices and artificial intelligence.
 Contact
 I am open to exciting projects and collaborations.
 If you are interested in my skills or would like to discuss technology, feel free to reach out!

-Psychology: Exploring the intricacies of human behavior.
-Sales Techniques and Marketing: Understanding the art of effective communication and promotion.
-Technology and AI Enthusiast: A fervent admirer of modern devices and artificial intelligence.

 📧 caineprv@gmail.com
 🔗 LinkedIn